remult/remult/docs/guide/tutorial-react.md

    }
    ```

-   The `iterate` method is an alternative form of fetching data from the API server, which is intended for operating on large numbers of entity objects.
-The `iterate` method doesn't return an array (as the `find` method) and instead returns an `iteratable` object which supports iterations using the JavaScript `for await` statement.
+   The `query` method is an alternative form of fetching data from the API server, which is intended for operating on large numbers of entity objects.
+The `query` method doesn't return an array (as the `find` method) and instead returns an `iteratable` object which supports iterations using the JavaScript `for await` statement.

 2. Add the two buttons to the `App.tsx` template, immediately before the unordered list element.
 Both of the buttons' `click` events will call the `setAll` function with the relevant value of the `completed` argument.